-As discussed in Note 1, the financial schedules present only the balance sheet and the revenues, expenditures and changes in fund balance of the Fund and do not purport to, and do not present fairly the financial position of the Fund or City, nor the changes in financial position of the City for the year ended June 30, 2018 in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the balance sheet and the statement of revenues, expenditures and changes in fund balance of the Fund and do not purport to, and do not present fairly the financial position of the City as of June 30, 2019, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.